andreevgrisha/gitlab_ci/README.md

 Just a test Gitlab-CI project.

 Playbook.yml - check environment and install Gitlab Omnibus package.
+Used role ans-gitlab made and tested in Molecule.

 Dockerfile for build own image: nginx docker image  and add static index.hmtl file as webapplication.